JulianN9/After-the-End-Fan-Fork-Canadian-Flavour/README.txt

 New empire for BC and nouvelle France
 4 new old world cultist religions - Dominionism,Rinkite,Lyonism, and the Church of the Three mothers New warrior lodge for new religions
+New startup events for the Haida Kings, which can lead to a haida empire or a new salish culture.

 Credits:
 Scripted by Conquest
-Written by Pizzamaster and Conquest
-Images by Conquest
+Written by James Dylan, Pizzamaster and Conquest Images by Conquest
 This mod is entirely based on and supported by the wonderful work done by the ateff team.
 Please show them all the support you can.